cxsca/sca-agent/tests/README.md

 1. If `bundle-overrides` directory exists inside the test -> the contents will replace an original agent's files
 1. `Setup` is executed
     - **!!!
 IMPORTANT !!! make sure your custom `.env.defaults.` does not violate any secrets**
+1. If there is the file `.env.overrides` -> add specific environment variables to the Agent
 1. Agent startup
 1. Test startup
 1. Test shutdown